 As an exception to this general position, we would also expect client money protection (please see Part One B) to be effective in our insolvency.

-We do not expect the above position to change materially if you have an Individual Client Account, Omnibus Client Account, Basic Omnibus Indirect Client Account or Gross Omnibus Indirect Client Account.
+We do not expect the above position to change materially if you have an Individual Client Account or an Omnibus, Omnibus Client Account, Basic Omnibus Indirect Client Account or Gross Omnibus Indirect Client Account.